Technical Documentation

 3

-Recipient Access
+Recipient Accepts

-// Vault Sharing Flow (Pseudocode)
+// Vault Sharing Flow

-VaultKey = random(256 bits)
+ShareToken = random(256 bits)

-EncryptedVK_Owner = AES(VaultKey, OwnerMasterKey)
+WrappedVaultKey = AES(VaultKey, ShareKey)

 6Data Storage